leonstafford/youdontneedvim/README.md

 Defaults to range of `(1,$)` (all lines), `g` applies the given commands each line matching the regular expression.
 From `man ed`: `(1,$)g/re/command-list`.
 What makes you smile: `g/re/p` to print matches!
 Is it a conspiracy, or is `ed(1)` the Illuminati of all UNIX commands?!?

+### Change text inside quotes

+These kind of change inside, change around commands are something I use a lot of in Vim for web development, support for change inside tags, especially.

+#### Vim

+ - `ci"`
+ - `the new text`
+ - `Esc`

+#### ed

+ - `,s/".*"/"the new text"/`
+ - `Return`

+These examples both work well when there is only one instance of quoted text on the current line.
+When there are multiple instances on the same line, using the example Vim command will edit just the first instance.
+Using the ed command will have undesired effects and require more thought into the matching pattern if you want to edit just the first instance.